hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### priv_getTransactionReceipt

-Returns information about the private transaction after the transaction was mined.
+Returns information about the private transaction after mining the transaction.
 Receipts for pending transactions are not available.

 **Parameters**